Thousands fleeing South Sudan clashes seek U.N. refuge

 “People are telling me that there are over 15 killed,” he said, adding that he had seen people wounded by machetes, sticks and gunshot.

-A medical source at a local hospital said five people had died at her hospital and as many as eight had died at another hospital.

-“Other patients were taken to Comboni Hospital (another local hospital) and others to small clinics around town.
-It appears the number is higher than what I know,” the source said, asking not to be identified.

-There were no report of further fighting on Thursday and hundreds of police officers patrolled the streets after reinforcements arrived from the capital Juba by plane.
+Hundreds of police officers patrolled the streets on Thursday after reinforcements arrived from the capital Juba by plane.
 Many residents were leaving the town.

 “They are going to the rural areas because they fear there might be a repeat.
 Where I am standing I can see people carrying luggage like mattresses, beds and bags,” Dimo said.